ghost1372/Documents/source/winUICommunityCore/breaking_changes/index.md

 See [here](https://github.com/WinUICommunity/WinUICommunity/releases) for full changes
 {% endnote %}

+## 5.3.3
+- ApplicationHelper removed and static methods moved to seperate classes

 ## 5.0.0
 - Project Renamed to `Core`
 - Removed NavigationManager (Use New NavigationService which support MVVM)